boazsegev/neorack/SPEC.md

   - `state` **MUST** be a symbol, and the following states **MUST** be supported:

-    - `:on_start`: The worker process is starting.
+    - `:start`: The worker process is starting.
 If non-forking, the master process is considered a worker and enters this state after `Server.start` is called.

-    - `:on_shutdown`: The current process is shutting down its server.
+    - `:start_shutdown`: The current process is shutting down its server.

-    - `:on_stop`: The server in the current process stopped.
+    - `:stop`: The server in the current process stopped.

     - The server **MAY** support additional states.